VOLTTRON/volttron/docs/source/specifications/Weather_Service_Spec.rst

     parameter 'max_size_gb'
  2. Name mapping

-    Data points returned by  concrete weather agents would be mapped to standard names based on
+    Data points returned by  concrete weather agents is mapped to standard names based on
     `CF standard names table <http://cfconventions.org/Data/cf-standard-names/57/build/cf-standard-name-table.html>`_
-    Name mapping would be done using a CSV file.
+    Name mapping is done using a CSV file.
 See `Configuration`_ section for an example configuration

  3. Unit conversion